Jain (Deemed-to-be University) holds panel discussion on Indian Democracy: Looking Back, Looking Forward11 July 2016

 Once the panelists spoke there was an hour long dialogue with many distinguished citizens among the audience drawing attention to a range of issues.
 There was an elaborate analysis of the impact of social media on the working of democracy, the gender question and the democratic deficit, corruption and its wider implications, decline of public institutions and multiple contours of majoritarianism.

 The three panelists responded to the queries and the concluding remarks were offered by Professor Sanjay Kumar the Director of CSDS.
 He thanked the eminent Panelists for having spared time on a Sunday evening to be part of the discussion.
-He also thanked Jain University for hosting the event and it's Faculty, Researchers and students for their active participation.
+He also thanked Jain (Deemed-to-be University) for hosting the event and it's Faculty, Researchers and students for their active participation.